top of page

 Painting outside, especially with oils, can seem a daunting prospect, but once you’ve tried it, hopefully you won’t look back!
 This workshop aims to provide the practical advice you’ll need to make this a regular part of your art practice.

-After a brief introductory talk about equipment and method, we’ll be leaving the studio to explore the outside space and beautiful gardens at Micklems Farm.
+After a brief introductory talk about equipment and method, we’ll be leaving the studio to explore the outside space and beautiful gardens at Micklems Farm near Maidenhead.
 I'll advise on how to choose a subject to create an interesting composition and how to simplify your set-up to deal with the everyday practicalities of working outside.
 On-going advice and help will be given throughout the day.

 I'm equally happy teaching beginners and more experienced artists so this workshop will suit anyone who just wants to have a go at painting plein air.